ed-cybros/tes-alchemy-parser-v1.0/README.md

 Current project represents the first working implementation of the alchemy data collection pipeline.
 While it successfully scraped and standardized reagent-effect data, the final output was stored as a text file suitable mostly for manual lookup.

-These limitations later became one of the motivations behind the development of [The Elder Scrolls Alchemy Parser 2.0](https://github.com/ed-cybros/tes-alchemy-parser-v2.0), where the data was restructured using JSON and SQLite to provide more flexible lookup capabilities, while also placing special emphasis on data validation and integrity checks.
+These limitations later became one of the motivations behind the development of [TES Alchemy Parser 2.0](https://github.com/ed-cybros/tes-alchemy-parser-v2.0), where the data was restructured using JSON and SQLite to provide more flexible lookup capabilities, while also placing special emphasis on data validation and integrity checks.